Towards Robust Assessment – Using exemplification to support EYFSP

 Reliable and accurate assessment at the end of the EYFS is:

-Practitioners using knowledge of children: assessment is based primarily on the practitioner’s professional knowledge of what the child knows, remembers and can do day to day.
-It is a means of checking whether a child has learnt what has been taught (for example letter/sound correspondence) or can take place during routine interactions with children and does not need to be planned or documented.
-The practitioner may simply reflect on the knowledge, skills and understanding that the child demonstrates in the course of everyday learning to plan what to teach next.
-Where something has been well taught a child’s learning is embedded and secured.
+Based on the teacher’s knowledge of each child: assessment is based primarily on the teacher’s professional knowledge of what the child knows, remembers and can do day-to-day.
+It is a means of checking whether a child has learnt what has been taught.
+It can take place during routine interactions with children and does not need to be planned or documented.
+The teacher may simply reflect on the knowledge, skills and understanding that the child demonstrates in the course of everyday learning to plan what to teach next.
+Where something has been well taught, a child’s learning is embedded and secured.
 The child is likely to demonstrate what they know and can do consistently in a range of situations.

 Summative: